 Monday, November 8, 2010

-Life sometimes brings us in a situation that really test our ability to prove our self-worth and knowledge to some issue or situation.
-And failure to do so means unfair judgment and scrutiny in the eye of those who have high regards to one self.
-We should kept in mind the fact that no one has the same capacity to do certain things especially if it requires a certain level of excellence.
+Life sometimes brings us to a situation that really tests our ability to prove our self-worth and knowledge on some issues.
+And failure to do so means unfair judgment and scrutiny from those who hold themselves in high regard.
+We should keep in mind the fact that no two people have the same capacity to do certain things, especially if they require a certain level of excellence.

-Learn to value individual’s self worth and strength by giving our utmost respect to them.
-We may never know that their uniqueness brings out strength to their character and become weakness to others and vice versa.
+Learn to value an individual’s self worth and strength by giving your utmost respect to them.
+We may never know it, but their uniqueness may develop in them strength of character while becoming a weakness to others, and vice versa.

-I myself is a nobody and only exist in this world not to compete to anybody but to work on my purpose in life.
+I, myself, am a nobody.
+I only exist in this world not to compete with anybody but to work on my purpose in life.
 And that is to serve without asking for any favors and recognitions in return.
 I’m just doing my job.
 I always remind myself not to deal to anyone’s business unless the situation demands for my support.
 I still believe in Lao-Tzu’s principle “When you are content to be simply yourself and don't compare or compete, everybody will respect you.”

 Monday, November 1, 2010